Social Security Disability Benefits for Multiple Sclerosis

 You may experience times during your disease when the symptoms are especially difficult and during these exacerbations, it can be difficult not only to work but also to carry out activities of daily living.
 You may also have long periods of remission, or periods of time when your symptoms attenuate.

 There are two ways that you can qualify for disability benefits if you suffer from MS. Social Security has a list of impairments which on their face, appear to be disabling.
 They are called the Listing of Impairments and they are part of the Social Security Act.
 Generally speaking, these listings have narrow requirements which have to be met in order to be granted disability benefits.
-For MS, a claimant has to demonstrate on of the following:
+For MS, a claimant has to demonstrate one of the following:

 - Persistent Disorganization of Motor Function.
-This can result in difficulty in the ability walk, use your hands, partial paralysis, tremors, sensory disturbance or involuntary movements.
+This can result in difficulty in the ability to walk, use your hands, partial paralysis, tremors, sensory disturbance or involuntary movements.

 - Visual Impairments.
 The MS has caused a significant decrease in vision which is not able to be corrected.
 You must show less than 20/200 after best correction, 20 percent or less in visual field efficiency or after best correction of the better eye, there is visual efficiency of 20 percent or less.